 Instruction in English and reading ranges from college-preparatory work for the student who must strengthen basic skills before attempting college-level writing and reading assignments, to the standard freshman composition sequence and a broad selection of courses in literature.
+English honors courses are offered on a periodic basis.
 Foreign language instruction is offered in Spanish, German, and French.
-Students seeking instruction in modern media will find courses in both theory and application, with ample opportunity to work in a fully-equipped television studio while gaining experience in media productions.
+Students seeking instruction in modern media will find courses in both theory and application, with opportunity to work in a wellequipped television studio while gaining experience in media production.

-Within the Division of Humanities and Communication, students may pursue an Associate of Arts (A.A.) or an Associate of Science (A.S.) degree with concentration in one of the following areas:
+Within the Division of Humanities, students may pursue an Associate of Arts (A.A.) or an Associate of Science (A.S.) degree with concentration in one of the following areas: